woywoy123/AnalysisG/docs/source/generators/sampletracer.rst

     .. py:method:: __iadd__(SampleTracer other) -> SampleTracer

-        Add the incoming tracer to this tracer, i.e. append content.
+        Append the incoming tracer object to this tracer.

     .. py:method:: __iter__